WWYDF/OpenPA/README.md

 ## Installation Guide
 Might require some tinkering if you have extra mods.
 This process will become a LOT smoother once I release the mod on Thunderstore.
 For now, you can [download a release here](https://github.com/WWYDF/OpenPA/releases).

+⚠️ There is no Linux or MacOS support at this time! ⚠️

 1. Install **r2modmanplus**.
 It also works with Thunderstore Mod Manager, but I find r2modmanplus to be better since it doesn't rely on Overwolf.
 You can download it here: https://github.com/ebkr/r2modmanPlus/releases
 2. Select **GTFO** as your Game and Create a Profile.
 3. Click **Online**, and install "**BepInExPack_GTFO**".
 It should be right at the top.